sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ### A Bug in Stable Rust

-So part of Rusty Tac (tic-tac-toe in Rust) involved a function where we have to check the board to see if it's full (meaning there had been a tie-- no one had win).
+So part of Rusty Tac (my writing of tic-tac-toe in Rust) involved a function where we have to check the board to see if it's full (meaning there had been a tie-- no one had won the game).
 The board is basically an array, so the task here is to sum up an array of integers (and check if that sum is 45).

 My understanding is that there are a couple of approved ways to iterate through an array in Rust.
 One is to iterate through a reference to the array (i.e. `&my_array`).
 The strange thing here is that the `value` yielded to the inside of the loop are also references to the elements of the array.